 One borrower was facing the capitalization of the interest on his loan.
 Capitalization is when the interest on the loan gets added to the principal.
 The borrower was told if he applied for an IDR by a certain deadline, the capitalization wouldn’t happen.

 He applied by the deadline, but the interest was still capitalized.
 When he contacted Great Lakes to inquire, they told him his IDR application had to be processed by the deadline for his capitalization to be avoided, which it had not been.
 This is unfair to the borrower not just because the processing time could be lengthy, but because the borrower has no control over it.

 When the complaints were filed most of these issues were unresolved, so it’s hard to tell if or when these IDR applications were ever processed.

-Reporting False Information To The Credit Agencies
+Reporting False Information To The Credit Bureaus